 If there is an independent contractor working for the company, the businessman will still be liable for their omissions and mistakes

-If the businessman fails to show that he is responsible for the contractor and the latter physically injures someone else, then this makes it more prone for the former to be sued. it is also important to note that the instructions that resulted to this negligent act is the very reason why business owners can be sued.
+If the businessman fails to show that he is responsible for the contractor and the latter physically injures someone else, then this makes it more prone for the former to be sued. it is also important to note that the instructions that resulted in this negligent act is the very reason why business owners can be sued.

 Exempt vs. Non-Exempt